AdobeDocs/campaign-standard.en/help/rn/using/early-release-notes.md

 * Improved warning or error messages in delivery preparation logs.

-* Improved error logs when trying to connect to IMS.
+* Improved error logs when trying to connect to Adobe Identity Management Service (IMS).

-* You can now further filter the Delivery and Campaign dimensions using the search bar in Dynamic reporting.
+* You can now further filter the Delivery and Campaign dimensions using the search bar in **Dynamic reporting**.

-* The transactional SMS message validity date can now be defined by the value set for the expiration parameter in the Transactional Messages API.
+* The transactional SMS message validity date can now be defined by the value set for the expiration parameter in the **Transactional Messages API**.
 (CAMP-36600)

 * In Dynamic reporting, the **Delivery summary** built-in report was showing incorrect data for the unsubscribed rate metric.
 A new metric named **Unique unsubscription** has been added to fix this.
 (CAMP-46445)

 **Patches**

+* Fixed an issue that caused deliveries to run very slowly because of certain processes.
+This was due to incorrect units defined for several parameters (milliseconds instead of seconds for example).
+* Fixed an issue in workflows that could occur when copy-pasting a **Deduplication** activity that had been executed once and that leveraged a temporary resource.
+Once duplicated, the activity's resource was automatically set to empty, leading to issues in other activities of the workflow.
+Once pasted, the activity's resource will now remain the same, in order for the error to be triggered as soon as possible rather than later in the workflow.
+(CAMP-46903)
+* Fixed an issue when the Mobile SDK sent an open tracking request based on the condition that deliveryID/MessageID is not null.
+This would result in 404 errors for deliveries with tracking disabled.
+An additional variable (acsDeliveryTracking) with information on the tracking status of the delivery is now sent in the payload.
+This variable can have two values on or off depending on the set tracking status.
 * Fixed an issue which prevented delivery reports from running when 5000 rows were displayed.
 * Fixed an issue with A/B testing which prevented content of variant B from being updated after the delivery template had been modified.
 (CAMP-45235)
 * Fixed an issue that caused the Transactional messaging process to get stuck, preventing messages from being sent.
+* Fixed an issue which caused delivery analysis to fail when sending a transactional push message using the Profile target dimension.
+A new delivery mapping (mapRtEventAppSubRcp) is now available for transactional push messages targeting profiles.
+The delivery, exclusion and tracking logs for these deliveries will now be available in the broadLogAppSubRcp, excludeLogAppSubRcp and trackingLogAppSubRcp tables.
 * Fixed an issue which could lead to navigation issues after clicking an internal link (for example when accessing the parent delivery from a proof summary screen).
 * Fixed an issue which prevented all available Experience Manager content templates from displaying when creating a delivery.
 (CAMP-45990)
 * Fixed an issue in workflows which could prevent failure messages from displaying in the delivery logs after adding the **Reason** column to the additional data tab.
 (CAMP-45139)